songyanghan/starter-academic/content/authors/admin/_index.md

 ## News
 * [2022/2] Our paper "Stable and Efficient Shapley Value-Based Reward Reallocation for Multi-Agent Reinforcement Learning of Autonomous Vehicles" is accepted in 2022 IEEE International Conference on Robotics and Automation (ICRA), Philadelphia, USA, May 2022.
 * [2022/3] I get the second place award in the 8th annual graduate poster competition hosted by the School of Engineering of University of Connecticut.
+I also get the first place award in the Computer Science and Engineering Department.